 - One Village One Product (OVOP) Policy and Program: In 2013, OVOP National Committee was integrated into the Council for Agricultural and Rural Development.
 In 2017, the 2006 Royal Decree to establish the OVOP National Committee was reviewed and amended.
 The Deputy Prime Minister and Chairman of the Council for Agricultural and Rural Development has been appointed as Chairman of OVOP National Committee.
 However, the outreach and implementation are not widely reaching the rural communities.
 At the national and sub-national levels, including the commune level, there is no clear management structure, mechanisms and system.
 There is not any clear indication of budget allocated to run the program.
 The capacity of local leaders is limited to manage and reach out to community members. - The Policy on Disaster Management was passed in 2015, and there are strategies and action plans.
 However, the implementation is not yet good.
 In general, disaster management is implemented only after a disaster strikes, so does not cover all three major stages of the DRM: preparedness and prevention; emergency response; and recovery, rehabilitation, and development.
 Structures for disaster management exist at different levels, from the national down to the village.
 However, there is a big gape in the collaboration and the implementation.
 There is no consultation with community people to identify challenges, needs and impacts as well as strategy.
 There is no clear budget planning and management at all levels.
-There are gaps in cooperation and development of structures for disaster management.
-There is also lack of consultation with community people to identify challenges for disaster management.
-There is also lack of consultation with community people to identify challenges at all levels. - Political instability: In times of political instability, such as during electoral campaign periods, there is a negative impact on natural resource management.
+There are gaps in cooperation and implementation from both national and villages levels in preparing rehabilitation and development of structures for disaster management.
+There is also lack of consultation with community people to identify challenges / needs and impacts, as well as their input to strategic planning and budgeting at all levels. - Political instability: In times of political instability, such as during electoral campaign periods, there is a negative impact on natural resource management.
 Perpetrators increase their land grabbing, illegal logging, clearing and deforestation.
 The relevant authorities, those who are seeking political support from the perpetrators, ignore such illegal acts.
 Lack of enforcement of the rule of law and poor governance continue to affect the provision of public services, regardless of political instability. - Huge relations gap between the local authorities and ordinary citizens: This phenomenon has widened in Cambodia, including in the rural and remote communities.
 It has been caused by various factors, especially people losing trust in the performance of local authorities in protecting the interests of the communities and natural resources.
 There is insufficient provision of public services to the rights-holders, and allocation of budget to these services is not set by law.